dapplets/dapplet-docs/static/md/twitter_adapter_0_9_0.md

   * #### profile_changed

-  Subscription on changing the viewed account.
+  Subscription to an account change.

   Takes a function: